JustinDPerkins/Workload-Security-C1/ssm/aws-orgs/readme.md

 ## Requirements

-1. Download the Yaml Template contain the code needed.
+1. Download the Yaml Template above containing the code needed.

 2. In the Cloud One Workload Security console.
   - Click Support > Select Deployment Scripts.